aaronsql2019/YAddressUDF/README.md

-## MS SQL Server User-Defined Function (UDF) for Address Correction and Geocoding
+## MS SQL Server User-Defined Function (UDF) for Postal Address Correction, Validation, Standardization and Geocoding

 This SQL Server User Defined Function (UDF) will correct, validate, standardize and geocode postal addresses in Microsoft SQL Server.
 The UDF can be called directly from SQL queries, included in stored procedures, or incorporated in ETL packages built with SSIS.